 If both you and your spouse have health and/or dental coverage through your respective employers, you can claim payment for health and dental expenses under both plans.
 To coordinate payment, you will need to follow the following steps:

 - If you have incurred the expense: You must submit your claim through the McGill plan first.
 If there is an unpaid portion remaining, your spouse can submit a claim for this amount through his/her plan.

 - If your spouse has incurred the expense: Your spouse must submit his/her claim through his/her plan first.
 Any unpaid portion may be claimed through your McGill plan, provided you have family coverage.

 - If your child has incurred the expense and you both have family coverage: The claim must be submitted first to the plan of the parent whose birthday falls earlier in the year.
 Any unpaid portion can then be submitted under the other spouse's plan as the secondary payer.

-In either case, always take photocopies of the completed claim form and all receipts prior to sending your claim.
+Prior to sending your claim to the first insurance company, take photocopies of the completed claim form and all receipts.
 Once you receive payment from the first insurance company, complete a new claim form for submission to the second insurance company.
 Attach the statement showing the amounts considered and paid by the first insurance company with photocopies of all corresponding receipts.